There is not a whole lot that can or will be said, at this point

 I'm going down to Rosedale, take my rider by my side.

 You can still barrelhouse, baby, on the riverside.
+You can run, you

 can run, tell my friend-boy Willie Brown.